 - Data that could be collected over time to allow for analysis of future changes and trends.

 Our 2021 Measures

-- Adults with Disability who Could Not See a Doctor Due to Costs
+- Adults With Cognitive Disability Who Could Not See a Doctor Due to Costs

 - Mental Health Workforce Availability